 For the container registry, we are working to make your workflows more secure by adding support for protected container images and immutable tags.
 Both of these features will let you prevent accidental or malicious updates to your container registry.

 For the package registry, we are working on the addition of a Maven virtual registry, which will allow users to set an external remote, such as Artifactory, and seamlessly pull packages from external remotes into their GitLab project.
 In addition, we are working on adding support for protected packages which will help prevent accidental or malicious updates to your package registry.
 We've rolled out support for npm.
-Next up is support for PyPI packages. start by rolling out support for protected npm packages.
+Next up is support for PyPI packages.

 For the dependency firewall, we've created a proof of concept that allows you to add a deny